vigneshsaravanakumar404/Pong/README.md

 ## Rules
 Tilt the phone to move tha paddle.
 Try not to make contact with the bombs that drop from the top.
 You gain a point every time the ball hits your opponents wall.
-Game lasts for 30 seconds
+Game lasts for 30 seconds.
+The AI is good, but not perfect.

 ## Screenshots